crosbreaker/.github/profile/README.md

 ## Hello!
-We are a Chromebook ChromeOS research group.
+We are a Chromebook/ChromeOS research group.

 ![banner image](./banner.jpg)